segarciat/TLPI/ch22-Signals-Advanced-Features/exercises/01-sigcont/README.md

 My program begins by establishing a signal handler for `SIGCONT` which uses the non-async-signal-safe function `printf()` to display `Handled SIGCONT` when the `SIGCONT` signal is delivered to the process.
-It then adds `SIGCONT` to the process signal mask and displays a message saying this has occurrs.
+It then adds `SIGCONT` to the process signal mask and displays a message saying this has occurred.
 Then, it begins a 10 second countdown, after which it unblocks the signal, prints a message from `main()`, and exits.
-If a `SIGCONT` signal is sent to the process in the period between the blocked and unblocked message, the program continues but the handler is not invoked but is added to the set of pending signals and is invoked as soon `sigprocmask()` unblocks it (and possibly before it even returns).
+If a `SIGCONT` signal is sent to the process in the period between the blocked and unblocked message, the program continues but the handler is not invoked, and the `SIGCONT` signal remains pending.
+The handler is invoked as soon `sigprocmask()` unblocks it (and possibly before it even returns).

 To see this in action, take these steps:

-1. Compile with `gcc -o verify_sigcont verify_sigcont.c`.
+1. Compile and build the executable with `make`.

 2. Run `./verify_sigcont`.
-Note that it displays the process ID, so note it down.
+Take note of the process ID displayed.

-3. After seeing the message `Blcoking and handling SIGCONT`, press *Control+Z* to send a job-control *stop* signal before the counter reaches 0.
+3. After seeing the message `Blocking and handling SIGCONT`, press *Control+Z* to send a job-control *stop* signal (`SIGTSTP`) before the counter reaches 0.
 This stops (suspends) the process running in the foreground (should be `verify_sigcont`).

-4. In the same or a different terminal, use the process ID you noted down (or use the `ps xa` command to find the PID for the process corresponding to `verify_sigcont`) and run `kill -s SIGCONT <PID>`, where you replaced `<PID>` with the process ID.
+4. In the same or a different terminal, use the process ID you noted down (or use the `ps xa` command to find the PID for the process corresponding to `verify_sigcont`) and run `kill -s SIGCONT <PID>`, where you replace `<PID>` with the process ID.

 5. The count will continue, but when the counter reaches 0, the `Handled SIGCONT` message will display from the handler because `SIGCONT` has been removed from the process signal mask.